-- the progress, costs and outcome of our planned clinical trial for the EGP-437 Combination Product and of any clinical activities required for regulatory review of the EGP-437 Combination Product outside of the U.S.: - the costs and timing of process development and manufacturing scale up and validation activities associated with the EGP-437 Combination Product; - the costs, timing and outcome of regulatory review of the EGP-437 Combination Product in the U.S., and in other jurisdictions; - the costs and timing of commercialization activities for the EGP-437 Combination Product if we receive marketing approval, including the costs and timing of establishing product sales, marketing, distribution and outsourced manufacturing capabilities; - subject to receipt of marketing approval, the amount of revenue received from commercial sales of the EGP-437 Combination Product; - the progress, costs and outcome of developing the EGP-437 Combination Product for the treatment of additional indications or for use in other patient populations; - our ability to establish collaborations on favorable terms, if at all, particularly manufacturing, marketing and distribution arrangements for our product candidates; - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims; and - the extent to which we in-license or acquire rights to other products, product candidates or technologies for the treatment of ophthalmic diseases.
+- the progress, costs and outcome of our planned clinical trial for the EGP-437 Combination Product and of any clinical activities required for regulatory review of the EGP-437 Combination Product outside of the U.S.; - the costs and timing of process development and manufacturing scale up and validation activities associated with the EGP-437 Combination Product: - the costs, timing and outcome of regulatory review of the EGP-437 Combination Product in the U.S., and in other jurisdictions; - the costs and timing of commercialization activities for the EGP-437 Combination Product if we receive marketing approval, including the costs and timing of establishing product sales, marketing, distribution and outsourced manufacturing capabilities; - subject to receipt of marketing approval, the amount of revenue received from commercial sales of the EGP-437 Combination Product:

+- the progress, costs and outcome of developing the EGP-437 Combination Product for the treatment of additional indications or for use in other patient populations; - our ability to establish collaborations on favorable terms, if at all, particularly manufacturing, marketing and distribution arrangements for our product candidates; - the costs and timing of preparing, filing and prosecuting patent applications, maintaining and enforcing our intellectual property rights and defending any intellectual property-related claims; and - the extent to which we in-license or acquire rights to other products, product candidates or technologies for the treatment of ophthalmic diseases

-As of March 31, 2015, we had cash and cash equivalents of \$2,285,184.
-We expect the net proceeds from this offering, along with our cash and cash equivalents at March 31, 2015, which includes the proceeds from our IPO, will enable us to fund our operating expenses and capital expenditure requirements through 2016.
+As of December 31, 2014, we had cash and cash equivalents of \$167,001.
+The net proceeds from the initial public offering of our common stock, or the IPO, together with our cash and cash equivalents as of December 31, 2014 will not enable us to fund our operating expenses and capital expenditure requirements for the next twelve months, thus we will need to raise additional funds.

 Identifying potential product candidates and conducting preclinical testing and clinical trials is a time-consuming, expensive and uncertain process that takes years to complete, and we may never generate the necessary data or results required to obtain regulatory approval and achieve product sales.
 Our commercial revenues, if any, will be derived from sales of the EGP-437 Combination Product or any other products that we successfully develop, none of which we expect to be commercially available for several years, if at all.
-In addition, if approved, the EGP-437 Combination Product or any other product candidate that we develop or any product that we inlicense may not achieve commercial success.
+In addition, if approved, the EGP-437 Combination Product or any other product candidate that we develop or any product that we in-license may not achieve commercial success.
 Accordingly, we will need to obtain substantial additional financing to achieve our business objectives.
 Adequate additional financing may not be available to us on acceptable terms, or at all.
 In addition, we may seek additional capital due to favorable market conditions or strategic considerations, even if we believe we have sufficient funds for our current or future operating plans.